JaideepGuntupalli/Web-Development-UDY/5-HTML_Forms & Tables/README.md

 -   Labels are used to define questions of the fields of inputs.
 -   Labels have syntax like `<label><label>` with for attribute that takes in an id of a input.
 -   We can also nest input inside label.
 In this way we dont even need id.
 Styling this way is difficult.

+### Buttons

+-   Buttons used outside the form will not to anything until specified with Javascript.
+-   Button when used inside of the form will submit the form.
+-   This can be stopped by using `type = " "` attribute and specifying it as button.
+This will make it to behave as normal button.
+-   We can also use input tag with type set to "submit" and value to desired text to be displayed on the button to make a submit button.